team7katas/sysopsquad/README.md

 Welcome to the Sysops Squad Architectural Kata run by O'Reilly in May 2021.

-This page is architectural documentation for the solution presented by **Team Seven**.
+This page is architectural documentation for the solution proposal by **Team Seven**.

 ### About the name
 <img align="right" width="200" height="183" src="images/jersey.jpg">